History Files

 1922

-The sentence of exile that had been imposed on the royal family in 1889 is now lifted.
+The sentence of exile which had been imposed on the royal family in 1889 is now lifted.
 However, the family remains in France throughout the Second World War, only repatriating itself afterwards.

 President Julio Prestes de Albuquerque of Brazil